-While 1938 is claimed as the establishment date for Harry’s pie enterprise, an entry in The Digger’s Scrapbook website records that he operated his cart at Woolloomooloo for two years before enlisting in 1938.
-After being invalided out of the army, Harry returned to Sydney, driving a taxi and a fruit truck, then operating a mobile canteen at sporting matches from an old ambulance.
+An entry in The Digger’s Scrapbook website records that Harry operated his cart at Woolloomooloo for two years before enlisting in 1938.
+After being invalided out of the army, he returned to Sydney, driving a taxi and a fruit truck, then operating a mobile canteen at sporting matches from an old ambulance.
 He set up the first Harry’s Cafe caravan outside the Garden Island Naval Dockyard in 1945.
 As well as pies, hot dogs were included on the menu to cater to the taste of visiting American sailors.

 The caravan acquired the name Harry’s Cafe de Wheels to comply with regulations that required it to be moved at least 30cm (1ft) a day.
-However, it appears that the wheels were stolen, so for many years Harry’s Cafe de Wheels had no wheels at all.
+However, it appears that in the 1970s the wheels were stolen, so for many years, Harry’s Cafe de Wheels had no wheels at all.
 The pie cart became a Sydney landmark with a list of visiting celebrities that included Frank Sinatra, Robert Mitchum, Marlene Dietrich, Kerry Packer, Elton John, Sir Richard Branson and even Colonel Sanders.

 One of the menu blackboards inside the caravan at the Museum, reflecting what was on offer in 1985, reads :